prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>minReadySeconds defines the minimum number of seconds for which a newly created pod should be ready
+<p>minReadySeconds defines the minimum number of seconds for which a newly
-without any of its container crashing for it to be considered available.</p>
+created pod should be ready without any of its container crashing for it to be considered available.</p>
 <p>If unset, pods will be considered available as soon as they are ready.</p>
+<p>When the Alertmanager version is greater than or equal to v0.30.0, the
+duration is also used to delay the first flush of the aggregation groups.
+This delay helps ensuring that all alerts have been resent by the Prometheus instances to Alertmanager after a roll-out.
+It is possible to override this behavior passing a custom value via
+<code>.spec.additionalArgs</code>.</p>
 </td>
 </tr>
 <tr>